bhuwanpp/backend-assignment-7/README.md

 To get started with this application, pull the Docker image from Docker Hub using the following command:

-`docker pull bhuwanluffy/node-assignment-3`
+`docker pull bhuwanluffy/node-assignment-7`

 ### Running the Docker Container

 Once you have pulled the Docker image, you can run it using the following command:

-`docker run -d -p 3000:3000  bhuwanluffy/node-assignment-3`
+`docker run -d -p 3000:3000 bhuwanluffy/node-assignment-7`

 2. Using Github

 ### Clone the repository

-`git@github.com:bhuwanpp/backend-assignment-3.git`
+`git@github.com:bhuwanpp/backend-assignment-7.git`

 ### Running with Docker Compose

-`docker-compose up -d --build`
+`docker-compose up -d`

 ### Accessing the API for authentication